Douglas Hofstadter

-Douglas Richard Hofstadter (born February 15, 1945) is an American scholar of cognitive science, physics, and comparative literature whose research includes concepts such as the sense of self in relation to the external world, consciousness, analogy-making, artistic creation, literary translation, and discovery in mathematics and physics.
-His 1979 book Gödel, Escher, Bach: An Eternal Golden Braid won both the Pulitzer Prize for general nonfiction and a National Book Award (at that time called The American Book Award) for Science.
+Douglas Richard Hofstadter (born 15 February 1945) is an American cognitive and computer scientist whose research includes concepts such as the sense of self in relation to the external world, consciousness, analogy-making, strange loops, ambigrams, artificial intelligence, and discovery in mathematics and physics.
+His 1979 book Gödel, Escher, Bach: An Eternal Golden Braid won the Pulitzer Prize for general nonfiction, and a National Book Award (at that time called The American Book Award) for Science.
 His 2007 book I Am a Strange Loop won the Los Angeles Times Book Prize for Science and Technology.

 Early life and education

-Hofstadter was born in New York City to Jewish parents: Nobel Prize-winning physicist Robert Hofstadter and Nancy Givan Hofstadter.
+Hofstadter was born in New York City to future Nobel Prize-winning physicist Robert Hofstadter and Nancy Givan Hofstadter.
 He grew up on the campus of Stanford University, where his father was a professor, and attended the International School of Geneva in 1958–59.
-He graduated with distinction in mathematics from Stanford University in 1965, and received his Ph.D. in physics from the University of Oregon in 1975, where his study of the energy levels of Bloch electrons in a magnetic field led to his discovery of the fractal known as Hofstadter's butterfly.
+He graduated with distinction in mathematics from Stanford University in 1965, and received his PhD in physics from the University of Oregon in 1975, where his study of the energy levels of Bloch electrons in a magnetic field led to his discovery of the fractal known as Hofstadter's butterfly.

 Academic career

-Since 1988, Hofstadter has been the College of Arts and Sciences Distinguished Professor of Cognitive Science and Comparative Literature at Indiana University in Bloomington, where he directs the Center for Research on Concepts and Cognition which consists of himself and his graduate students, forming the "Fluid Analogies Research Group" (FARG).
-He was initially appointed to the Indiana University's Computer Science Department faculty in 1977, and at that time he launched his research program in computer modeling of mental processes (which he called "artificial intelligence research", a label he has since dropped in favor of "cognitive science research").
+Hofstadter was initially appointed to Indiana University's computer science department faculty in 1977, and at that time he launched his research program in computer modeling of mental processes (which he called "artificial intelligence research", a label he has since dropped in favor of "cognitive science research").
 In 1984, he moved to the University of Michigan in Ann Arbor, where he was hired as a professor of psychology and was also appointed to the Walgreen Chair for the Study of Human Understanding.

-In 1988 he returned to Bloomington as "College of Arts and Sciences Professor" in both cognitive science and computer science.
+In 1988, Hofstadter returned to IU as College of Arts and Sciences Professor in cognitive science and computer science.
 He was also appointed adjunct professor of history and philosophy of science, philosophy, comparative literature, and psychology, but has said that his involvement with most of those departments is nominal.

-In 1988 Hofstadter received the In Praise of Reason award, the Committee for Skeptical Inquiry's highest honor.
-In April 2009 he was elected a Fellow of the American Academy of Arts and Sciences and a member of the American Philosophical Society.
-In 2010 he was elected a member of the Royal Society of Sciences in Uppsala, Sweden.
+Since 1988, Hofstadter has been the College of Arts and Sciences Distinguished Professor of Cognitive Science and Comparative Literature at Indiana University in Bloomington, where he directs the Center for Research on Concepts and Cognition, which consists of himself and his graduate students, forming the "Fluid Analogies Research Group" (FARG).
+In 1988, he received the In Praise of Reason award, the Committee for Skeptical Inquiry's highest honor.
+In 2009, he was elected a Fellow of the American Academy of Arts and Sciences and became a member of the American Philosophical Society.
+In 2010, he was elected a member of the Royal Society of Sciences in Uppsala, Sweden.